 Here is the overall look:

-This is honestly one of my favourite looks I’ve ever created, if not THE favourite.
-The colours blended so well into each other and I felt it created a really soft and glamorous look.
+This is honestly one of my favourite looks I’ve ever created, if not the favourite.
+The colours blended so well into each other and I felt it created a soft and glamorous look.
 The shimmers were absolutely out of this world, my favourite shimmers yet from any palette.
 My iPhone 7 camera does not do the shades justice because they really sparkled and gave a beautiful effect.

-I was over the moon with how the New Nude Palette worked and the look it created.
+I was over the moon with how the New Nude Eyeshadow Palette worked and the look it created.

 Where to buy